longjl1/Time-to-mato/docs/ui-principles.md

 - [2024-09-14] reinforced that CRUD controls should stay quiet and let spacing, contrast, and grouping carry the interface.

 - [2025-01-21] reinforced that the dark surface should stay monochrome and avoid turning the interface into a neon dashboard.

+- [2025-01-29] reinforced that the dark surface should stay monochrome and avoid turning the interface into a neon dashboard.